hazeorid/satellid-base/identity/value.md

 ### Main Principle

-Every knowledge can consists of various unit of information
+Every knowledge must be structured, linked to each others, and can transclude of various unit of data or information

 ### Principles

+1. Micro
+2. Linked
-Modular
+3. Modular
+4. Semantic
-Structured
+5. Structured
-Decentralized
+6. Decentralized
-Semantic
-Linked
-Loosely coupled
-Tool sets
+7. Document based
-Card oriented
+8. Knowledge oriented
-Document-based
-Microservices

 ### Range Area